WICG/performance-measure-memory/README.md

 Our preference however is to communicate the message in documentation and keep the API concise and consistent with other Performance APIs.

 ### Scope
-The API is available in the contexts that we consider as top-level contexts.
-These are top-level windows, shared workers, and service workers.
+The API is available for windows, shared workers, and service workers.
-Invoking the API in other contexts such as iframes and dedicated workers throws an error.

-For a top-level window the API estimates memory usage of the window and all its iframes and dedicated workers.
-More formally, the API estimates memory usage of all [JS agent clusters](https://html.spec.whatwg.org/multipage/webappapis.html#integration-with-the-javascript-agent-cluster-formalism) of the [browsing context group](https://html.spec.whatwg.org/multipage/browsers.html#browsing-context-group) of the window.
+When invoked in a window context, the API estimates memory usage of all [JS agent clusters](https://html.spec.whatwg.org/multipage/webappapis.html#integration-with-the-javascript-agent-cluster-formalism) of the [browsing context group](https://html.spec.whatwg.org/multipage/browsers.html#browsing-context-group) of the window.
+Note that the result accounts for all iframes and nested dedicated workers.
 In the shared/service worker case, the API estimates memory usage of the worker's JS agent cluster that includes all nested dedicated workers.

-With this setup there is no risk of double counting the memory of a shared/service worker if there are multiple windows using the worker.
+The API is not available in a dedicated worker.
+There are two reasons for this design choice.
+First, the intended use of the API is to have a global memory monitor for a web page that performs statistical sampling of memory usage and sends the samples to the server for A/B testing and regression detection.
+Since the top-level context (a window or a shared/service worker) already measures all nested dedicated workers, invoking the API in a dedicated worker is likely a misuse of the API.
+The second reason is to simplify implementation of the API by ensuring that at most one thread in a JS agent cluster can request memory measurement for the cluster.

 ## Security Considerations
 ### Cross-origin information leak